collective-soundworks/soundworks/README.md

 *Soundworks* is a Javascript framework that enables artists and developers to create collaborative music performances where a group of participants distributed in space use their smartphones to generate sound and light through touch and motion.

-The framework is based on a server / client architecture supported by `Node.js` and WebSockets, and uses modules to make it easy to implement different performance scenarios: the provided template allows anyone to bootstrap a *Soundworks*-based scenario and focus on its audiovisual and interaction design instead of the infrastructure.
+The framework is based on a server / client architecture supported by `Node.js` (v0.12.0 or later) and WebSockets, and uses modules to make it easy to implement different performance scenarios: the provided template allows anyone to bootstrap a *Soundworks*-based scenario and focus on its audiovisual and interaction design instead of the infrastructure.

 ### Server / client architecture